surilindur/catalogue/README.md

-# SolidBench Summaries
+# Catalogue

 This is an experimental set of small scripts to generate dataset summaries primarily for SolidBench.
-The generation is not pipelined and not done in a streaming manner, so for very large datasets it will definitely not function.
+The generation is **not** pipelined and **not** done in a streaming manner, so for very large datasets it will definitely **not function**.
+When I find the time, I will try to look into fixing this.

 The following dataset summaries have been implemented: